 The ligaments and tendons around muscles and joints are primarily made of collagen.
-Therefore, if you’re looking to improve the strength and performance of your body's connective tissues, improve joint health, or maintain healthy movement practice, consuming enough collagen is important for rebuilding and enhancing tissue.
+Therefore, if you’re looking to achieve increased muscle growth, improve the strength and performance of your body's connective tissues, improve joint health, or maintain healthy movement practice, consuming enough collagen is important for rebuilding and enhancing tissue.
 As a bonus, movement stimulates the production and laying down of healthy new collagen proteins - so keep on moving!

 Collagen and Muscle Repair